10DLC outbound SMS registration tips

 - STOP instructions.

-Help message example:
+Help message template:

 "Thank you for reaching out to [insert your brand name here] .
 Please call us at [insert your phone number here] or email us at [insert your email address here] for support.
 Reply STOP to opt-out."